SudarioRoberto/SudarioRoberto/README.md

-👋 Hi, I’m Sudário Roberto Silva Junior
+Hi, I’m Sudário Roberto Silva Junior

-👀 I’m interested in swine nutrition and gut microbiome research

-🌱 I’m currently exploring the effects of swine nutrition on health and productivity

-💞️ I’m looking to collaborate on data analysis and bioinformatics projects

-📫 How to reach me: ssilvaju@umn.edu

-🔬 Skills:

-Data Analysis & Visualization (SQL, R, Python, SAS)
+I study how swine nutrition and the gut microbiome affect health, productivity, and energy metabolism.
+My work combines animal science with data science to better understand how what pigs eat shapes how they perform.

+I’m always interested in collaborating on projects that involve bioinformatics, data analysis, or machine learning applied to animal research.

+Skills
+Data analysis and visualization (R, Python, SQL, SAS) Diet formulation and swine nutrition
+Bioinformatics and microbiome analysis
-Machine Learning for biological data
+Machine learning for biological data

-Diet Formulation & Swine Nutrition

-Bioinformatics

-Statistical Analysis & Experimental Design

-📚 Education:
+Statistical analysis and experimental design

+Education
 Ph.D.
-Student in Animal Science with a Data Science minor, University of Minnesota

-M.S. in Animal Science, University of Minnesota
+Student in Animal Science (Swine Nutrition & Microbiome) – University of Minnesota M.S. in Animal Science – University of Minnesota

-B.S. in Animal Science, Federal University of Lavras, Brazil
+B.S. in Animal Science – Federal University of Lavras, Brazil

+Contact: ssilvaju@umn.edu